 Police respond to report of suspicious device in downtown Las Vegas

-Las Vegas police were investigating a report of a suspicious device late Wednesday morning outside the Lloyd George U.S. Courthouse in downtown Las Vegas.
+Las Vegas police responded to a report of a suspicious device late Wednesday morning outside the Lloyd George U.S. Courthouse and detained a man.

-Las Vegas police were investigating a report of a suspicious device late Wednesday morning outside the Lloyd George U.S. Courthouse in downtown Las Vegas.
+Las Vegas police responded to a report of a suspicious device Wednesday outside the Lloyd George U.S. Courthouse, but authorities said a preliminary investigation showed no threat to public safety.

 Contact Glenn Puit by email at gpuit@reviewjournal.com.
 Follow @GlennatRJ on Twitter.